dojo/docs/dijit/byId.rst

 dijit.byId()
 ------------

-dijit.byId() is a little different - first off it only works on parsed dijits either declared in markup with a data-dojo-type attribute or programmatically.
+dijit.byId() is a little different.
+First off, it only works on parsed dijits either declared in markup with a data-dojo-type attribute or programmatically.
 The same id attribute is used as a parameter, but what is returned in this case is an object that was created by the dojo widget system when the markup is parsed and transformed into a dijit.
 This allows you to change dojo-specific attributes for the widget or call methods defined in the class the dijit corresponds to (in this case, we can call methods of the ContentPane class).
-For Example, we can set the content of the ContentPane via setContent().
+For example, we can set the content of the ContentPane via setContent().

 .. js ::

  dijit.byId("myDivId").setContent("Hello World!");

-You could also change the style like we did with dojo.byId() above using the domNode property of the ContentPane (actually - domNode is defined higher up the inheritance tree so every dijit has a domNode property - very convenient!)
+You could also change the style like we did with dojo.byId() above using the domNode property of the ContentPane.
+(Actually, domNode is defined higher up the inheritance tree so every dijit has a domNode property.
+Very convenient!)
 This example also saves the results of dijit.byId() into a local variable.

 .. js ::